 No doubt, you have a checklist of things to get done before heading for the airport.
 For example, when people leave for extended vacations, it’s common to have a friend or family member stop by the house to water the plants or make sure the mail doesn’t pile up.
 However, make sure your designated person also checks the house for plumbing problems.
 A quick walk through the house should suffice to catch any leaking pipes before they become larger .
 This strategy can save you from needing water damage repair after a relaxing vacation.

-Our emergency plumbers in Michigan work hard to earn your business.
+Our emergency plumbers in Michigan, Indiana, Ohio & Florida work hard to earn your business.
 Whether you need plumbing maintenance before you leave on your vacation or our emergency plumbing service when you return, you can trust us for excellent customer service.
-To request a quote for plumbing repair, call Whitney Electric & Plumbing at (877) 393-2141.
+To request a quote for plumbing repair, call Whitney Services at (877) 393-2141.